-

 Youth detention in Australia has caused controversy in recent years, following revelations of human rights abuses in the Northern Territory’s Don Dale Detention Centre in 2016.
 Children’s rights advocates have called for the age of criminal liability to be raised, arguing that the criminalisation of young children further disadvantages underprivileged social groups and increases the likelihood of the young person coming into the adult prison system later in life.
 The overrepresentation of Aboriginal children in detention centres has also been cited as an indictment on the Australian youth justice system.
 Aboriginal and Torres Strait Islander children are 53 times more likely to be in youth detention than their non-Indigenous counterparts.

-In 2018, a damning report on youth detention in Western Australia was released, revealing that 89 per cent of young detainees in the state at that time were severely cognitively impaired and that 35 per cent of detainees had foetal alcohol spectrum disorder.
+In 2018, a damning report on youth detention in Western Australia was released, revealing that one-third of youth detainees in Banksia Hill had foetal alcohol spectrum disorder and 90% had significant neurodevelopmental impairment.
 The researchers suggested these conditions may have contributed to the criminal offending of those young people and that if these conditions had been identified and treated at an earlier stage, the children may not have come into contact with the youth justice system.
 The report has added weight to calls for state governments to provide greater support and healthcare to marginalised young people, rather than responding punitively to delinquency.

 If you require legal advice or representation in a criminal matter or in any other legal matter, please contact Armstrong Legal.